joci/edp-ml-mlcore-docs/content/docs/machine-learning-labs/workbench-ml-labs.md

 title: Build and deploy a model with Workbench
 updated: Last updateed May 4, 2022
 author: Written by EDP Team
 description: Google Cloud's Vertex AI Workbench & Training - to build end-to-end ML workflows.
-You'll learn how to go from raw data to deployed model, and will leave this workshop ready to develop and productionize your own ML projects with Vertex AI.
+You'll learn how to go from raw data to deployed model,and will leave this workshop ready to develop and productionize your own ML projects with Vertex AI.
+tag: Lab-series-1
+layout: docs

 ---

 ::docCard